benjamin-kraatz/get-next-versions/README.md

   - `["packages/*"]`: Depends on all packages in the packages directory
   - `["packages/ui", "packages/core"]`: Depends on specific packages
   - `["shared/**"]`: Depends on everything in the shared directory

+### Git Tags and Version History

+The tool relies on git tags to track version history for each package.
+Here's what you need to know:

+1. **Tag Format**
+   - Each package uses its own tag prefix (e.g., `pkg-v1.0.0`, `ui-v2.1.0`)
+   - Tags must follow the format: `{tagPrefix}{version}`
+   - Example: For a package with `tagPrefix: "pkg-v"`, tags should be like:
+     ```bash
+     pkg-v0.1.0
+     pkg-v1.0.0
+     pkg-v1.1.0
+     ```

+2. **Version Detection**
+   - The tool checks commit history since the last matching tag for each package
+   - If no tag exists for a package, it starts from version `0.0.0`
+   - Each package's version history is tracked independently

+3. **Tag Management**
+   - Tags should be created after each version bump
+   - Can be done manually:
+     ```bash
+     # After confirming version bump to 1.1.0
+     git tag pkg-v1.1.0
+     git push origin pkg-v1.1.0
+     ```
+   - Or automatically in CI (recommended):
+     ```yaml
+     # Example GitHub Action workflow
+     - name: Check Version
+       uses: yourusername/get-next-versions@v1
+       id: version_check

+     - name: Create Tag
+       if: fromJSON(steps.version_check.outputs.changes).your-package.has_changes
+       run: |
+         NEW_VERSION=${{ fromJSON(steps.version_check.outputs.changes).your-package.next_version }}
+         git tag "pkg-v${NEW_VERSION}"
+         git push origin "pkg-v${NEW_VERSION}"
+     ```

+4. **Best Practices**
+   - Always use unique tag prefixes for each package
+   - Keep tags synchronized between all environments
+   - In CI, use `fetch-depth: 0` to ensure full git history
+   - Consider automating tag creation to avoid manual errors

 ### Version Bump Rules